About NEET PG 2020

 NBE had released the NEET PG cutoff 2020 along with the result.
 The NEET PG cutoff is decided by NBE and is subject to revision.
 NEET PG cutoff percentile varies for different categories.
 The cutoff of NEET PG 2020 is the minimum marks that candidates need to score so as to qualify in the exam.
 Candidates can check NEET 2020 cutoff in the table below.

 NEET PG Cutoff 2020

 |General Category (UR/EWS)||50th Percentile||366|

 |SC/ST/OBC (Including PWD of SC/ST/OBC)||40th Percentile||319|

 Mode of Counselling: Online, Offline

-Only the qualified candidates who had secured the minimum cutoff percentile are required to register with the counselling bodies.
-There are two rounds of NEET PG 2019 counselling.
-The second round of NEET counselling for PG courses will begin from April 5, 2019.
+Only the qualified candidates who will secure the minimum cutoff percentile will be required to register with the counselling bodies.
+There are two rounds of NEET PG 2020 counselling.
+The second round of NEET counselling for PG courses will begin from first week of April.
 The mop-up round of counselling will be conducted for Deemed and Central Universities only.
-Candidates allotted seats through NEET PG counselling 2019 will be required to report to the allotted colleges within the stipulated time for admission purposes.
+Candidates allotted seats through NEET PG counselling 2020 will be required to report to the allotted colleges within the stipulated time for admission purposes.